 I assisted on Identity Crisis while I was being harassed by my boss.
 I remember one day the art came in for the much-hyped rape scene in the comic.
 That’s right True Believers—an honest to god rape scene in a DC comic, graphically showing the victim being taken from behind.
 Because when you think “DC Comics,” the first thing that comes to mind is anal rape.
 Obviously.

 The young editor who brought the pages to our office seemed almost giddy.
-“The rape pages are here!”, he announced (this co-worker would later attempt to grope me in my office, his hand under my shirt, his hand on my skin, making its way to my bra strap…then realizing he fucked up and retreating his hand as if perhaps it had merely “fell in” by accident.)
+“The rape pages are here!”, he announced (this co-worker would later grope me in my office, his hand under my shirt, his hand on my skin, making its way to my bra strap…then realizing he fucked up and retreating his hand as if perhaps it had merely “fell in” by accident.)

 As my boss and this co-worker chirruped about the rape scene (rendered so starkly in ink against bright white comic book grade drawing paper) I began to feel physically sick.
 I left to go into my office, where by sheer happenstance I found on the Internet an article revealing that Schwartz—who, up until recently, was still an occasional fixture in the office—had attempted to grope a female comic artist.